 Enter Your Contact Information

 Add your contact information, including your website URL and phone number, so customers can get in touch with you.
-If you don’t have a website, you can create one for free with your Google My Business profile.
+If you don’t have a website, you can create one for free with your Google Business Profile profile.

 The Importance of NAP Consistency

 NAP stands for name, business address, and phone number.
 Keeping your NAP consistent across the web helps boost your local SEO.
 NAP consistency builds trust and confidence with search engines and they crawl your website and other directories for information.
-So do your best to keep your name, address, and phone number the same on all online platforms, including Google My Business, social media, and online directories.
+So do your best to keep your name, address, and phone number the same on all online platforms, including Google Business Profile, social media, and online directories.